Woman Organizing Her Belongings

 Compassion is an important value for companies to uphold, even when employees leave after a short tenure.

-When companies handle employee departures with compassion, it can also help minimise negative emotions such as anger or resentment, which could damage the company’s reputation or even lead to legal issues.
+When companies handle employee departures with compassion, it can also help minimize negative emotions such as anger or resentment, which could damage the company’s reputation or even lead to legal issues.

 3. Consider redeployment for impacted employees